veronika-simic/aws/notes.md

 - collection of users
 - allows for easier managment of policies for all those users
 - create groups from script
+- attach policies to groups
+- attach user to groups
+- dettach policies from groups

+When we create a new user from JS script we do not have access key for that user